 Prioritize self-care.
 This looks different for every person: perhaps you set up a meditation nook, or maybe you set aside time each morning for a quick run.

 Most importantly, self-care means reaching out to a therapist when you need one.
 During times of serious trouble, a licensed professional can guide you through the muck — and help uncover weaknesses in your interpersonal support systems.

-A support system of friends, family, and coworkers isn’t just there during the good times to trigger the laugh track in the sitcom of your life — they’re the safety net when times get tough.
+A good support system of friends, family, and coworkers isn’t just there during the good times to trigger the laugh track in the sitcom of your life — they’re the safety net when times get tough.
 These are the people who will pull you up.
 It’s time to invest in them so that they’ll be there for you!